Philosophy & Religion Quick Facts

 - Gain a great complement to pre-professional programs, especially in Education and Health Sciences – fields in which Truman’s Philosophy & Religion majors regularly find jobs after graduation.

-- Writing The program emphasizes strong, clear, persuasive writing as the best place to demonstrate critical thinking.
-Leave with professional-level writing skills applicable to any kind of employment you wish to pursue – an essential qualification that will give you an edge over most other candidates for a job.
+Develop strong, clear, persuasive writing skills and demonstrate critical thinking.
+Leave with writing skills applicable to any kind of employment you wish to pursue – an essential qualification that will give you an edge over most other candidates for a job.

-- Research Work closely with one or more faculty members on a research project – either yours or the professor’s.
-Multiple presentation opportunities exist locally and nationwide for student work.
+Work closely with one or more faculty members on a research project, Multiple presentation opportunities exist locally and nationwide for student work.

 - The Rhodes Scholarship: In Fall 2009, Truman was honored with its first Rhodes Scholar, Philosophy & Religion major Andrew McCall.